 You’ve just established your approach.
 The most important, and initial direction that will now guide you through the rest of your journey is complete.
 Next, you can create your Facebook page for your business.

-4): Continue on filling out the next steps which include: ‘About’ (brief description of your practice, which should include a DIRECT link to your website page.
-The main purpose of social media is to link it back to your website which contains further content and information for clients to truly get to know your business.
-In return, these potential clients can arrange a meeting with you, the Financial Advisor), edit the remaining content of your Facebook page (adding a profile picture- this typically will be your logo for your practice.
-Also, add a cover photo that represents your firm and is consistent with your overall brand).
+The “About” page is a brief description of your practice, which should include a DIRECT link to your website page.
+After all, the main purpose of social media is to link it back to your website, which contains further content and information for clients to truly get to know your business.
+In return, these potential clients can arrange a meeting with you, the Financial Advisor.

 Watch this video for instructions on creating a Facebook Company Page.